Roadmap to Success: CISSP

 Typically, learners pursuing this certification should have at least five (5) years of experience working in IT security.
 Ideally, before attempting the CISSP, learners should have experience in access control, telecommunications and network security, information security governance and risk management, software development security, cryptography, security architecture and design, operations security, business continuity and disaster recovery planning, legal, regulations, investigations and compliance, and physical environment security.

-CBT Nuggets offers a study plan that maps to Keith Barker‘s (ISC)2 CISSP 2015 course.
+Downloadable Study Plan CBT Nuggets offers a study plan that maps to Keith Barker's (ISC)2 CISSP 2018 training.
 This downloadable CISSP study plan breaks down the course and supplemental learning resources to equip learners with a strategic and manageable approach to conquer training goals.

 Often, learners working in security-related fields will have a diverse certification portfolio that might include: